 Credentials check out (Weibo)

-As far as anyone knew, Bai had been married to singer Tony Chen (陈羽凡) for ten years at this point with one child between them and when footage of her and Zhang was released (in two parts with whimsical commentary, no less) the online community was quick to pounce.
+As far as anyone knew, Bai had been married to singer Tony Chen (陈羽凡) for 10 years at this point, with one child between them, and when footage of her and Zhang was released (in two parts with whimsical commentary, no less) the online community was quick to pounce.

 Soon after, Chen posted a short video in response to the online criticism.
 It was here that he addressed the issues at hand and confessed that he and Bai had, in fact, divorced in 2015 and thus everyone should just respect their privacy and not pursue this any further.